CowboyTim/perl-docker/README.md

 * make a trimmed runtime, although this is usually up to the needs of the project
 * make the docker cpan use the cpan module's version nr
 * tag all of the dockers with a git ref
-* allow for making layers that include more then 1 cpan module in dockerize_cpan.pl
+* allow for making layers that include more then 1 cpan module in `cpandocker`
 * find a way to automate the external library check
 * add a simple test for the built cpan module
-* make the dockerize_cpan.pl be ran with the aardbeiplantje/perl:5.32.0-dev-latest docker
+* make the `cpandocker` be ran with the aardbeiplantje/perl:5.32.0-dev-latest docker